 Discussions About Resources and Teaching (DART), formerly known as RIOT, is an open group for all UT librarians who teach.
 DART meets several times each semester and focuses on current literature, emerging trends, and other pertinent topics of interest.
-If you are unable to make it in person, check out the DART recap blog posts for discussion highlights.
 Have an article or topic you would like to discuss?
 Contact TLS to sign up to lead the next session!

 There are also similar communities beyond UT that can offer ideas and support for your teaching.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.